kyma-project/kyma/resources/knative-eventing/README.md

 Kyma-specific changes:
  * Every CRD has the `helm.sh/hook: crd-install` annotation set.
 This forces Helm to install the CRDs before other resources.
+ * The `default-channel-config` is set to empty since when this chart is installed, we do not have a provisioner ready.
+ * The creation of `knative-eventing` Namespace has been removed as this will taken care by installation process.
+ * The `in-memory-channel` has been removed as Kyma use NATS Streaming based provisioner OOTB.